 You’ll see why so many people say their Bank On Yourself policies are beating all their traditional investments!

 We have a number of policies that we started for various reasons, and as our income grew.

 To make an apples-to-apples comparison, I deducted what we paid into each policy last year and then calculated the percentage increase each policy experienced.

 In our policies that were properly structured to maximize the Bank On Yourself concept and include riders that super-charge the growth of the cash value, the annual increases were between 3.4% and 6.2%.
 Handily beating inflation, CD’s and money markets with no luck, skill or guesswork required.

 Not pie-in-the-sky or astronomical returns, but better than what most people you know are getting.

 Recall that Bank On Yourself policies grow by a pre-set and guaranteed amount every year.
 Plus you have the potential to receive dividends.
-Dividends aren’t guaranteed, but the Bank On Yourself Authorized Advisors only recommend companies that have paid dividends every year for at least 100 years.
+Dividends aren’t guaranteed, but the Bank On Yourself Professionals only recommend companies that have paid dividends every year for at least 100 years.

 Dividends today – like interest rates – are at historic lows, yet these policies still grew by 3.4%-6.2%.

 As interest rates and dividends increase, so will the annual growth.

 Are you wondering why the growth of some of our policies was nearly twice as much as others?
 There are many factors that come into play.
 This is why I keep saying no two plans are alike – each is custom tailored to your unique situation and your short-term and long-term goals.